Customer communications management: History

 Before the term CCM was used, this technology was referred to as Variable Data Printing (VDP) or Variable Data Publishing.
-The term "Trans Promo", short for "Trans promotional", was in use as the term "VDP" gave way to "CCM" in industry-generated content.
+The term "Trans Promo", short for "Trans Promotional", was in use as the term "VDP" gave way to "CCM" in industry-generated content.

-Some Initial CCM concepts were focused upon the utilization of company transactional documents.
-These documents such as bank statements, statement of account, invoices and other customer transactional documents were viewed as ideal media to promote company products to customers.
-The rationale behind this was cited in analyst research by InfoTrends that, "transactional documents are opened and read by more than 90% of consumers.
-Because the average consumer is bombarded with advertising, e-mail, direct mail and other forms of solicitation each day, Trans Promo can help you cut through the clutter and stand out".
+Initial CCM concepts focused on the utilization of company system generated transactional documents.
+These documents such as bank statements, statements of account, invoices, and other customer transactional documents were viewed as ideal customer touchpoints to promote company products to customers.
+Transactional documents are opened and read by more than 90% of consumers.
+In competitive markets, the average consumer encounters numerous advertisements, e-mails, direct mail, and solicitations daily.
+Employing personalized communication strategies can result in repeat buying customers.